Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 }
 ````

->**Note:** You will get an error when a class tries to create this Store Controller without sending the service object, because there is no parameterless constructor declared.
+>**Note:** You will get an error when the class tries to create the StoreController without sending the service object, as there is no parameterless constructor declared.
-Through this lab you will learn how to deal with this problem using Dependency Injection with Unity and MEF.
+Throughout this lab you will learn how to deal with this problem using Dependency Injection with Unity and MEF.

 <a name="Ex1Task1" />
 #### Task 1 - Running the Application ####

-In this task, you will run the Begin application, which is now including the service into the Store Controller that separates the data access from the application logic.
+In this task, you will run the Begin application, which includes the service into the Store Controller that separates the data access from the application logic.

-After browsing to the store you will receive an exception since the controller service is not passed as a parameter by default:
+After browsing to the store you will receive an exception, as the controller service is not passed as a parameter by default:

-1. Open the begin solution **MvcMusicStore.sln** at **Source\Ex01-Injecting Controller\Begin**.
+1. Open the begin solution **MvcMusicStore.sln** located in **Source\Ex01-Injecting Controller\Begin**.

 1. Follow these steps to install the **NuGet** package dependencies.